|

 -

-complete set of Hurst extrication
+Complete set of Hurst extrication

-equipment and department's SPAT tool (CFR 2 only).
+equipment (CFR 2 only)

 delivery: 2000 Ford Excursion, operated by shift commander.